-The Board believes that the Amended 2018 Plan will advance the Company's interests by enhancing its ability to (a) attract and retain employees, consultants, directors and advisors who are in a position to make significant contributions to the Company's success; (b) reward the Company's employees, consultants, directors and advisors for these contributions; and (c) encourage employees, consultants, directors and advisors to take into account the Company's long-term interests through ownership of its shares.
+Based on the current status of awards granted and availability of additional awards under the Restated 2018 Plan, discussed below, as well as other relevant factors such as the historical share usage and future share needs of the Company, the Board and the Compensation Committee believe that it is in the best interest of the Company and its shareholders to approve an increase in the number of shares available for issuance under the Restated 2018 Plan by 3,000,000.
+The Board and the Compensation Committee believe that increasing the number of shares issuable under the Restated 2018 Plan will advance the Company's and its shareholders' best interests by enhancing the Company's ability to (a) attract and retain employees, consultants, directors and advisors who are in a position to make significant contributions to the Company's success; (b) reward the Company's employees, consultants, directors and advisors for these contributions; and (c) encourage employees, consultants, directors and advisors to take into account the Company's long-term interests through ownership of its shares.
+The Board and the Compensation Committee further believe that the proposed increase amount reflects an appropriate balance between the need to remain competitive in a tight labor market and the need to limit shareholder dilution.